 Professor Yu received a B.S. degree in atmospheric physics and a M.S. degree in space science, both from the National Central University in Taiwan.
 He received a Ph.D. degree in electrical engineering from the University of Nebraska-Lincoln in 2000.
 He then worked for the National Center for Atmospheric Research (NCAR) as a postdoctoral fellow for two years.
-Professor Yu is currently an assistant professor in the School of Electrical and Computer Engineering at the University of Oklahoma.
+Professor Yu is currently a professor in the School of Electrical and Computer Engineering at the University of Oklahoma.
 Professor Yu has a wide range of interests in digital signal processing and atmospheric applications through radar observations.

 Before Professor Yu joined OU, he had worked on various types of profiler radars to study atmospheric dynamics from boundary layer to the mesosphere.
 His current interest is to develop novel and sophisticated radar technologies to improve radar measurement and to advance the fundamental knowledge of meteorological phenomena.

 - Novel Tornado Detection Algorithm Using Spectral Processing